jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 Defending an engineering decision means that the logical steps, facts, and analysis' are all detailed and clear to understand, and that if they were re-attempted independently they would provide consistent and effective results again and again.
 I have a rough idea how to do it though I am not confident enough to go into detail.
 Simply put the main steps are categorized as Analysis', Decisions, and Communication.

+In total I spent around 8-10 Hours on this assignment.